open-telemetry/opentelemetry-collector-contrib/processor/cascadingfilterprocessor/README.md

 would be selected by such rule.
 This would effect in having `sampling.probability=0.06` (`300/5000=0.6`).
 If such value is already set by head-based (or other) sampling, it's multiplied by the calculated value.

+## Drop trace configuration

+It is possible to specify conditions for traces which should be fully dropped, without including them in probabilistic filtering or additional policy evaluation.
+This typically happens e.g. when healthchecks are filtered-out.

+Each of the specified drop rules has several properties:
+- `name` (required): identifies the rule
+- `numeric_attribute: {key: <name>, min_value: <min_value>, max_value: <max_value>}`: selects span by matching numeric
+  attribute (either at resource of span level)
+- `string_attribute: {key: <name>, values: [<value1>, <value2>]}`: selects span by matching string attribute that is one of the provided values (either at resource of span level)
+- `name_pattern: <regex>`: selects the span if its operation name matches the provided regular expression

 ## Policy configuration

 Each defined policy is evaluated with order as specified in config.
 There are several properties: